 Colombia

-A choice of 3, 7 and 8 night rides exploring Colombia's coffee region and staying in local guesthouses and hotels
+6 and 8 night rides exploring Colombia's coffee region, staying in local guesthouses and hotels

 Where In the tropical coffee growing provinces of Risaralda & Quindio, to the west of Bogota.

 What is it like Full of lush vegetation, fruits of every shape and size, colourful birdlife and charming brightly painted towns.
-Famous for its wax palms, some of which are 60 meters high, and enchanting colonial towns such as Salento and Marsella you will be saturated by culture, scenic landscapes, flora and fauna.
-The ride base is a typical 150 year old colonial hacienda and most itineraries include a night or two here, with routes taking you off the beaten track, over challenging terrain into the Andes, stopping to spend the night at remote coffee farms, in village hotels, guesthouses and occasionally in 'glamping' resorts.
+Famous for its wax palms, some of which are 60 meters high, and enchanting colonial towns such as Marsella you will be saturated by culture, scenic landscapes, flora and fauna.
+The ride base is a farm in highlands close to the town of Marsella and most itineraries include a night or two here (or in a hotel close by), with routes taking you off the beaten track, over challenging terrain into the Andes, stopping to spend the night at remote coffee farms, in village hotels, guesthouses and occasionally in 'glamping' resorts.

 Who does it suit If you are after an adventure, keen to explore a buzzing, culturally rich and diverse South American country, try this!
 Rides are for confident, well-balanced riders - although the pace is not particularly fast, you need to be secure in the saddle over a variety of terrain, happy to take what comes and fairly fit.